rails/rails/guides/source/routing.md

 #### Adding Member Routes

-To add a member route, just add a +member+ block into the resource block:
+To add a member route, just add a `member` block into the resource block:

 ```ruby
 resources :photos do